amovfx/lifeguide/01_Autonomy/current_mindset/cognitive_biases.md

 They are unskilled individuals overestimating their ability to filter information.( The "do your own research crowd" is the Dunning-Kruger effect in full swing).
 When they catch covid and are intubated, they still deny COVID exists (Conservatism bias).
 Anti-vaxxers believe ivermectin will save them (Optimism bias).

+What can be said about climate change deniers?

 In and many places in the world, the anti-vaxxers have filled up the hospitals.
 Their cognitive biases are litterally killing them.

-If you do not understand cognitive biases, you have no control of your life.
+If you do not understand cognitive biases, the ones that do control of your life.

 * Belief, decision-making and behavioral biases.
 * Social biases.